 Examples of pests are: Dutch elm disease, Norway rat, warble fly, rabies and wild boar.

-A complete list of Pests and Nuisances is available under sections 2 and 3 of the Pest and Nuisance Control Regulation.
+A complete list of pests and nuisances is available under Sections 2 and 3 of the Pest and Nuisance Control Regulation.

 An “animal” or “bird” does not include: big game, a bird of prey, a game bird or an endangered animal (as per the Wildlife Act).

-Wild Boar - New Minimum Containment Standards
+Wild Boar - Minimum Containment Standards

-ARD has developed these minimum containment standards with the following goals in mind:
+AF has developed these minimum containment standards with the following goals in mind:

 - Least amount of disruption and financial burden for producers; and